Type-safe bitwise operations - TL;DR

 If

-compiles and returns the expected result. when |
+compiles and returns the expected result.
+But, in case |

 any